FIWARE-RoboticsGE/Robotics/docs/i_and_a_guide.rst

 In addition to the instruction provided by the products you have to take care of a couple of things regarding RCM:

-	- rcm master internally runs a web server to expose `RDAPI <http://docs.rdapi.apiary.io/>`_.
+	- rcm master internally runs a web server to expose the `RDAPI <http://docs.rdapi.apiary.io/>`_.
 	  This web server is forced to use the network interface called 'eth0' so make sure that this is the main network